uvarc/rc-website/content/about/people/miles.md

 ]
 +++

-Kevin Miles joined RC in March 2020.
-Previously he worked on dedicated HPC and other computing systems for the Department of Computer Science at UVA.
+Kate Miles joined RC in March 2020.
+Previously she worked on dedicated HPC and other computing systems for the Department of Computer Science at UVA.